|Foster Care||Social Security Act

 If the non-custodial lives outside of the District CSE Office’s Judicial District, the case worker will discuss the case with the District CSE Office Attorney to determine if the foster care establishment action can be filed in its judicial district or if the case shall be shipped to another District CSE Office for establishment of a parental contribution as discussed in 13.4 Foster Care - Establishment.

 If a Wyoming child support order exists for the child in state care, the District CSE Office where the underlying child support order is filed will redirect the child support from the original case to the foster care case.
+See section 8.3 Child Support – Affidavit of Redirect for more information about the redirection of child support payments.

 Example 1: If a mother and father are divorced in the 1st Judicial District and the child is placed in DFS custody in the 8th Judicial District, the District CSE Office in the 8th Judicial District will receive the child support application from the local DFS office, review POSSE for existing cases, and ship the POSSE Foster Care vs. Father case along with the physical file to the 1st Judicial District to re-direct the child support to the foster care case and enforce the order.